-With:
+With :

-$m_j$ the supply of services Pi the number of local inhabitants at a distance less than or equal to d d the distance to the center of area j $w(d{ij})$ weighting relative to distance
+m_i the supply of services

+Pi the number of local inhabitants at a distance less than or equal to d d the distance to the center of area j

+$w(d{ij})$ weighting relative to distance

-Step two allows to answer the third criticism.
-It defines for each area i of the localization of individuals the set of areas j of the localization of services accessible under distance d.
-Accessibility (PLA indicator) is then measured as the sum for each area i of the ratios calculated in step one for the services available under distance d, or:
+The second step of their approach allows to answer the third criticism.
+They define for each area i where individuals are localized, the set of areas j characterized by the fact that services are accessible for individuals localized in areas i under distance d.
+Accessibility from area i (Potential Localized Accessibility indicator) is then measured as the sum for each area i of the ratios calculated in step one for the services available under distance d, or: